Group orderings, dynamics, and rigidity: Background material

 \begin{construction}[Order embedding] Let $G$ be a countable group with circular order $c$, and let $\{g_i\}$ be an enumeration of elements of $G$.
 Define an embedding $\iota: G \to S^1$ inductively as follows.
 Let $\iota(g_1)$ and $\iota(g_2)$ be arbitrary distinct points.
 Then, having embedded $g_1, ..., g_{n-1}$, send $g_{n}$ to the midpoint of the unique connected component of $S^1 \setminus \{\iota(g_1), ... \iota(g_{n-1})\}$ such that

 holds for all $i, j, k \leq n$. \end{construction}

-\begin{remark} One can check that taking a different enumeration of the elements of $G$, or a different choice of $\iota(g_1)$ and $\iota(g_2)$ gives embeddings that are conjugate by an orientation-preserving homeomorphism of $S^1$. \end{remark}
+Given an embedding $\iota:G\to S^1$, as above, the left-action of $G$ on itself now gives a continuous, order preserving action by homeomorphism on $\iota(G) \subset S^1$, which extends to a homeomorphism of the closure of $\iota(G)$ in $S^1$.
+This can be extended to an action by homeomorphisms of $S^1$, for instance by permuting the complimentary interval to the closure of the image by linear maps.
+See \cite{Calegari, GOD, Ghys Ens} for more details.
+We denote the homomorphic embedding just constructed by $\phi_{\iota}:G\to \Homeo_+(S^1)$.

-\begin{definition}[Dynamical realization] Let $G$ be a countable group with circular order $c$.
-The \emph{dynamical realization} of $c$ is an embedding $G \to \Homeo_+(S^1)$ obtained as follows.
-First, embed $G$ in $S^1$ as in Construction \ref{embedding def}.
-The left-action of $G$ on itself now gives a continuous, order preserving homeomorphism of $\iota(G) \subset S^1$, which extends to a homeomorphism of the closure of $\iota(G)$ in $S^1$.
-Connected components of the complement of this closed set are permuted by $G$, so for each connected component $I$ and $g \in G$, define $g$ to act on $I$ as the unique affine homeomorphism from $I$ to $g \cdot I$. \end{definition}
+\begin{remark} One can check that taking a different enumeration of the elements of $G$, or a different choice of $\iota(g_1)$ and $\iota(g_2)$ gives embeddings that are conjugate by an orientation-preserving homeomorphism of $S^1$.
+The same is true for the corresponding homomorphic embedding $\phi_{\iota}$.
+Thus it is natural to make the following definition. \end{remark}